dgilleland/CPSC-1520-Workbook/src/ReadMe.md

      - use in a traditional `for` loop
      - *for-in* vs. *for-of*
    - Arrays as arguments/parameters to functions
+     - Arrays are a special type of *object*; as such, they are passed by *reference*
+     - > "You might have already noticed..."
    - Returning Arrays from functions
 1. 🐞 Upskill Your Debugging
    - **Keep Your Code Clean** - *If you use `console.log()`, **remove them** when done!*